b9check/CS140E-Bare-Metal-Splatting/gsplat/Steps.md

 Sort all visible Gaussians front-to-back by depth so alpha compositing layers them correctly.

 **8. Rasterize** (per frame, per pixel) — *Paper Eq.
 4 + volume rendering (Eq.
 3)*
 For each pixel, walk through sorted Gaussians and blend their contributions.
+A simple implementation iterates over all splats per pixel and skips those outside the radius (`dx² + dy² > radius²`).
+For speed, the paper uses **tiling**: divide the screen into tiles (e.g. 16×16), assign each splat to the tiles it overlaps, then per pixel only iterate splats in that tile's list.
 Start with T = 1.0 (fully transparent) and r, g, b = 0.
 For each Gaussian:
 - Compute d = (pixel - gaussian_center) in screen space